Eastleigh by-election: Maria Hutchings and John O'Farrell spark controversy

-Huhne, 58, is expected to be sentenced for perverting the course of justice this week.'An insult'
+Huhne, 58, is expected to be sentenced for perverting the course of justice this week.

 Mrs Hutchings prompted controversy after saying: "William [her son] is very gifted which gives us another interesting challenge in finding the right sort of education for him - impossible in the state system.

 The comments prompted Labour leader Ed Miliband to write on Twitter: "Comments from Maria Hutchings totally wrong.
 An insult to every state school in the country.
 And all of their pupils."